kalgynirae/groupvpn-webui/README.md

-A tool for generating configurations for GroupVPN and ejabberd.
-Also includes a Django-based web interface.
+A Django-based web interface for creating GroupVPN configurations.

 Dependencies
 ------------